Python3pkg/Products.SilvaExternalSources/Products/SilvaExternalSources/codesources/cs_google_maps/README.txt

 the codesource expects the entire iframe code to be added by the user rather than only a URL to the map.

+The validation script, 'googlemaps.py', resides in the filesystem at Products.SilvaExternalSources in 'codesources'.
+It validates both the iframe code and the URLs inside.

 Parameters
 ----------